Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 ## 17.16.
 Isn't a plural noun in the software name against PowerShell best practices?
 Absolutely.
 PowerShell best practices recommend using singular nouns, but Set-OutlookSignatures contains a plural noun.

-I intentionally decided not to follow the singular noun convention, as another language as PowerShell was initially used for coding and the name of the tool was already defined.
+We intentionally decided not to follow the singular noun convention, as another language as PowerShell was initially used for coding and the name of the tool was already defined.
 If this was a commercial enterprise project, marketing would have overruled development.
 ## 17.17. the software hangs at HTM/RTF export, Word shows a security warning!?
 When using a signature template with account pictures (linked and embedded), conversion to HTM hangs at "Export to HTM format" or "Export to RTF format".
 In the background, there is a window "Microsoft Word Security Notice" with the following text:
 ```